Subhash Shirodkar: Other offices held

-Shirodkar also served as the President of the Goa Pradesh Congress Committee.
+Shirodkar also served as the President of the Goa Pradesh Congress Committee from September 2008 to 2013.
 He is a former Chairman of the All Goa Kabaddi Association and the former President of the Goa Olympic Association.

 He is the Chairman of the Shivgram Education Society, which manages various educational institutions in Shiroda, Goa.
 The Shivgram Education Society manages the Shree Rayeshwar Institute of Engineering and Information Technology, Shri Kamaxshi Devi Homeopathic Medical College & Hospital, Shiroda Higher Secondary School, Shri Brahmadurga High School, School of Symbiosis and the Daffodils Primary School.